-The Company utilizes two facilities in Exton, Pennsylvania, which is located approximately one hour west of Philadelphia, Pennsylvania.
-One facility which is owned by the Company, contains approximately 83,000 square feet of manufacturing and office space.
-The other facility which is located nearby provides another 30,000 square feet of space, mostly used for manufacturing.
-The majority of the manufacturing of our flexible metal hose is performed at the Exton facilities.
-Also, within the U.S., the Company leases a facility in Houston, Texas, which contains manufacturing, stocking and sales operations, and a corporate office located in Middletown, Connecticut.
-In the U.K., the Company rents a facility in Banbury, England, which manufactures products and serves sales, warehousing, and operational functions as well.
+The Company owns two facilities in Exton, Pennsylvania, which is located approximately one hour west of Philadelphia, Pennsylvania.
+These facilities contain approximately 113,000 square feet of manufacturing and office space.
+The Company leases an additional facility located near its Exton facilities, which provides another 11,000 square feet of space, used for warehousing.
+Most of the manufacturing of flexible metal hose is performed at the Exton facilities.
+In the U.S., the Company also leases a facility in Houston, Texas, which contains manufacturing, stocking and sales operations, and a corporate office located in Middletown, Connecticut.
+In the U.K., the Company leases a facility in Banbury, England, which manufactures products and serves sales, warehousing, and operational functions as well.